sky-as-code/aws-as-code/molecules/compute/auto-scaling-group-scheduled-policy/README.md

     *Type*: String

 **Output:**
-  * `AvailabilityZone`<br>
+  * `AsgName`<br>
-    The Availability Zone of the instance.
+    Full name of the newly created Auto Scaling Group.

     *Type*: String

-  * `InstanceId`<br>
-    InstanceId of the newly created EC2 instance.

-    *Type*: String

-  * `PublicDNS`<br>
-    Public DNS name of the newly created EC2 instance.

-    *Type*: String

-  * `PublicIP`<br>
-    Public IP address of the newly created EC2 instance.

-    *Type*: String

 ## Solutions

-**WARNING** The solution creates an EC2 Instance, you will be billed for the created resource if you execute the code when you have gone out of your 12-month free-tier.
+**WARNING** The solution creates an Auto Scaling Group with running EC2 Instances, you will be billed for the created resource if you execute the code when you have gone out of your 12-month free-tier.

 ### **Cloudformation**

-You can start with this template and modify it to satisfy this challenge: https://github.com/awslabs/aws-cloudformation-templates/blob/master/aws/services/EC2/EC2InstanceWithSecurityGroupSample.yaml

 To run this solution:
   - `cd` to this directory